Stunc0/jquery-calendar-with-weeks-management/README.md

 # jquery-calendar-with-weeks-management
-Code snippet creating a calendar with the ability to see and swith between weeks on the selected month.
+Code snippet for creating a calendar with the ability to see and switch between weeks on the selected month.

+#Install
+- Install Bower and run 'bower install' on the directory